rnepal2/rnepal2/README.md

 ----

 - 🔭 I’m a Data Scientist and a [Physics Ph.D.](https://scholar.google.com/citations?user=Z8tzkKEAAAAJ&hl=en)
-- 🌱 I’m always learning to learn from data, and also open for collaborations.
+- 🌱 Always learning to learn from data

 ----